-The Thirty Meter Telescope International Observatory has become Akamai’s cornerstone supporter.
-This year, funding is also provided by the Air Force Office of Scientific Research, Daniel K. Inouye Solar Telescope, National Solar Observatory, Hawaii STEM Learning Partnership at Hawaii Community Foundation (with support from multiple sources, including the THINK Fund and the Maunakea Fund), and the National Science Foundation.
+In addition to TMT International Observatory, funding has been provided by the Air Force Office of Scientific Research, Daniel K. Inouye Solar Telescope, National Solar Observatory, Hawaii STEM Learning Partnership at Hawaii Community Foundation (with support from multiple sources, including the THINK Fund and the Maunakea Fund), and the National Science Foundation.
 Akamai is managed by the Institute for Scientist & Engineer Educators at University of California, Santa Cruz.

 The Akamai Workforce Initiative alumni demographics include: